JPURBIA/random_token_generator/README.md

 ## Event Listener

-The `event_listener.py` listens to Redis key expiration events for keys matching the pattern `pool:*`.
-When a token expires, it ensures the token is removed from the pool to avoid reassigning invalid tokens.
+The `event_listener.py` listens to Redis key expiration events for keys matching the pattern `pool:*` and `assign:*`.
+When a token expires, it ensures the token is removed from the pool or readded to the pool respectively.

 ## Logging